-No. Activity Brief Description Outcome Timing (Quarter or dates) Fe1 Inspections at identified feed premises Carry out feed visits at identified premises to contribute to regional feed activity for 2022/23.
-Visits carried out, compliance and advice.
-Quarter 1,2,3,4 Fe2 Investigate Feed complaints Investigate and respond to animal feed complaints to service standards.
-Enforcement, advice, compliance.
-Quarters 1,2,3,4

-Fe3 Business advice requests Respond to requests for advice and support on animal feed matters from traders.
-Advice delivered.
-Quarters 1,2,3,4 Fe4 Participate in TSEM Feed group Contribute to TSEM Feed best practice group.
+No. Activity Brief Description Outcome Timing (Quarter or dates) Fe1 Inspections at identified feed premises Carry out feed visits at identified premises to contribute to regional feed activity for 2023/24.
+Visits carried out, compliance and advice Quarter 1,2,3,4 Fe2 Investigate Feed complaints Investigate and respond to animal feed complaints to service standards.
+Enforcement, advice, compliance Quarters 1,2,3,4 Fe3 Business advice requests Respond to requests for advice and support on animal feed matters from traders.
+Advice delivered Quarters 1,2,3,4 Fe4 Participate in TSEM Feed group Contribute to TSEM Feed best practice group.
 Intelligence, information and knowledge share.
 Contribute to regional and national feed enforcement strategy.
 Quarters 1,2,3,4

-8.6 HEALTH & SAFETY WORK PLAN 2022/23
+8.6 HEALTH & SAFETY WORK PLAN 2023/24

-Work Area Proactive/ Reactive Reason/s Output/Outcomes Health & Safety Intervention Programme 3 A rated and 1 B1 rated programmed intervention to be undertaken by 31 March 2022, in accordance with HSE guidance. Р Requirement by HSE's LAC 67/2 (Rev 11) and LA National Code.
-4 completed high risk inspections.
-Increased compliance with Health & Safety legislation, Greater awareness of Health & Safety legislation among business owners and employees.
-Coronavirus Advise/support business on Government's guidance on Living with Covid-19. Р Local identified initiative to support Derby City's Public Health Team.
-Raises awareness during any business intervention.
-Encourage vaccination/booster update.
-Business contingencies should Government Covid-19 guidance/restrictions change.
-Increased public confidence.
-Visitor Attractions to Control III Health Arising from Animal Contact E.coli Cryptosporidium infection especially in children is one of the areas in the HSE's National Code.
-To visit the animal petting farm in the City and check arrangements for managing the risks of infection from animal handling. Р Requirement by HSE's LAC 67/2 (Rev 11) and LA National Code.
+Work Area Proactive/ Reactive Reason/s Output/Outcomes Health & Safety Intervention Programme 2 A rated programmed intervention to be undertaken by 31 March 2024, in accordance with HSE guidance. Ρ Requirement by HSE's LAC 67/2 (Rev 11) and LA National Code.
+2 completed high risk inspections.
+Increased compliance with Health & Safety legislation.
+Greater awareness of Health & Safety legislation among business owners and employees.
+Visitor Attractions to Control III Health Arising from Animal Contact E. coli Cryptosporidium infection especially in children is one of the areas in the HSE's National Code.
+To visit the one animal petting farm in the City and check arrangements for managing the risks of infection from animal handling if still trading.
+P Requirement by HSE's LAC 67/2 (Rev 12) and LA National Code.
 1 inspection.
 Ensure compliance with the legislation and HSE Codes of Practice.
+Greater awareness of Health & Safety legislation among business owners and employees.
+Premises with Vulnerable Working Conditions Proactive inspection of betting shops.
+Liaise with responsible authorities and target convenience shops in high crime areas as appropriate.
+P Requirement by HSE's LAC 67/2 (Rev 11) and LA National Code.
+Approximately 40 inspections.
+Ensure compliance with the legislation and HSE Codes of Practice.
+Greater awareness of Health & Safety legislation among business owners and employees.
+Event Management Proactively visit and work with the premises which hold large scale events that are LA enforced. Р Requirement by HSE's LAC 67/2 (Rev 11) and LA National Code.
+Approximately 4 inspections.
+Ensure compliance with the legislation and HSE Codes of Practice.
+Greater awareness of Health & Safety legislation among business owners and employees.